 The KTRC’s mission is to promote and facilitate cutting edge translational research in all aspects of kidney diseases.
 One of the main roles is to house a comprehensive biorepository and provide infrastructure for translational research including biomarker discovery, outcomes and molecular genomics.
 KTRC provides clinical data and a variety of biospecimens (serum, urine, tissue, plasma, WBC pellet, DNA, frozen biopsies) from more than 3500 patients (adults and children) with diseases affecting the kidney.
 KTRC also provides assistance with regulatory procedures related to human studies, access to specimen processing and cryostorage facilities, and customized patient recruitment for specific research projects related to kidney disease.
-We implement latest technologies in genomics and patient and specimen-based research for investigators to be at the frontiers of kidney research and work with them to enhance their research and grant applications.
+We implement latest technologies in genomics and patient and specimen-based research for investigators to be at the frontiers of kidney research and work with them to enhance their research towards personalized medicine and submitting cutting edge grant applications.
 The Center has and continues to build resources for several NIH funded consortia and clinical trials.
-Ongoing technologies and resources being incorporated include procurement of induced pluripotent stem cells (iPSCs) from patients with kidney disease, making kidney organoids, engineering iPSCs with patient mutations or lineage reporters using genome editing and implementing various “omic” technologies using human specimens.
+Ongoing technologies and resources being incorporated include procurement of induced pluripotent stem cells (iPSCs) from patients with kidney disease, making kidney organoids, engineering iPSCs with patient mutations or lineage reporters using genome editing, implementing various “omic” technologies using human specimens and developing innovative methods to economically use human tissue for multi omics single cell research .
 The KTRC has been or is supported by grants from the NIH and the Division of Nephrology.

 Service available to All entities, including for-profit organizations.